 That largely reflected the times: in the late fifties and early sixties lots of folks were sitting on vinyl chairs and couches at home too.
-The 1959 Cadillac De Ville I shot and wrote about recently brings that home: very casual, if not downright sporty, in the golf club sense of the word.
+The 1959 Cadillac De Ville brings that home: very casual, if not downright sporty, in the golf club sense of the word.
 Of course, there was the Fleetwood Sixty Special sedan and such by Lincoln and Imperial.
 But suddenly in 1965, here comes Lee Iaccoca pushing a radical notion indeed: a new definition of luxury, one that was way ahead of its times.
+Or just reflected the changing taste of the times.

 This notion of affordable luxury was a huge cultural shift that deeply influenced design for decades to come.
-That includes our houses, interior furnishings, and so much else.
-This really came to bloom in the seventies and the seeds really popped in the eighties.
-And it really hasn’t fully ended yet: let’s face it, the Lincoln Town Car is much more of a true successor to the Ford LTD than the 1961 Continental.
+That included our houses, interior furnishings, and so much else.
+This came to bloom in the seventies and the seeds really popped in the eighties.
+And it really hasn’t fully ended yet: let’s face it, today’s Lincolns are much more of a true successor to the Ford LTD than the 1961 Continental, which is why I called the ’65 Conti “The Last Great Luxury Car,” even if it didn’t have a padded vinyl roof or velour upholstery.

 But that was just the opening salvo.
 The ’65 LTD marked the great turning point, when sporty became passe, or just the playthings of guys who knew the difference.
-Sure, the final days of the golden sixties performance era were still just ahead in 1965, but the LTD was already looking beyond that.
+Sure, the final days of the golden sixties performance era were still just ahead in 1965, but the LTD was already looking beyond that, right into the mid-seventies.
 A true visionary.

 It foreshadowed the era when emission controls and high insurance rates all but killed true performance cars.
 But that wasn’t the real market anyway; the overwhelming majority of Mustangs and Camaros had low level V8s or sixes.
 It was all about the image.
 And the sporty image is what had increasingly predominated since the early fifties.